 Retreading of medium truck tires and OTR tires is an ongoing commercially viable activity, and accounts for significant volumes of tires diverted from end-of-life management.
-TSBC program incents this activity by not assessing an eco fee on retreaded tires, (equivalent to \$9 per medium truck tire).
-As retreaded tires are not program tires, sales of these are not included in the diversion statistics.
-However, both medium truck and OTR retreading will continue to increase under the program as a result of the commercial strength of the market for this product.
+TSBC's program incents this activity by not assessing an eco fee on retreaded tires (equivalent to \$9 per medium truck tire).
+As retreaded tires are not program tires, their sales are not included in the diversion statistics.
+However, both medium truck and OTR tire retreading will continue to increase under the program as a result of the commercial strength of the market for this product.

 The retreading of passenger and light truck tires is not currently recommended as these types of tires are not designed by the manufacturer to be retreaded.
-In addition, the "culling" of worn tires not yet at their end-of-life by scrap tire haulers has occurred since the program's inception in 1991.
-The majority of culled tires are exported and as such never enter the recycling system in BC.
+In addition, the culling by scrap tires haulers of worn tires not yet at their end-of-life has occurred since the program's inception in 1991.
+The majority of culled tires are exported and as such, never enter the recycling system in BC.